dargueta/unicorn-lua/README.rst

 * Lua 5.1 or higher, as well as the static library and headers.
 Lua 5.3 and above must *not* have been compiled with the ``LUA_32BITS`` option set.
-* A C++ compiler supporting the C++11 standard or later.
+* A C compiler supporting the C99 standard or later.
 Supported compilers include GCC 4.1+ and GCC-compatible compilers like Clang.
 * The `Unicorn CPU Emulator`_ library must be installed in your system's standard library location.
 Versions 1 and 2 are supported.